-The CYO Cross Country Program of the Diocese of Greensburg recognizes that there may be circumstances that necessitate a cross country participant be accompanied by a Sponsor Runner during a Cross Country meet.
-This need may be necessitated by age or other need as determined by the child's parent/guardian.
 If a sponsor runner is needed, this permission form must be completed and returned to your child's school/coach with an explanation of the need for a Sponsor Runner.
 If multiple sponsors will be running with your child during different meets, a separate permission form must be completed for each sponsor.

-Please complete, sign and return the following statement of consent.
+Please complete, sign and return the following stater ment of consent.

 I hereby consent to have my child, , be accompanied by

 during the CYO Cross Country program meets.

 (first and last name of sponsor)

-Please provide a brief explanation why a Sponsor Runner is being provided:
+Please provide a brief explanation why a Sponsor Rur nner is being provided:

-I verify that the above named sponsor is at least of high school age and has agreed to be my child's sponsor for the CYO Cross Country program.
+· igh school age and has agreed to be my child's sponsor fo

+the CYO Cross Country program.

-day of , 20,
+day of , 20

 Print Parent's Name

+This form must be returned prior to the cross country meet in which the sponsor will be running with the child.